Optimal Convergence Rates of Deep Neural Network Classifiers: Introduction

 In this paper, we study the binary classification problem on a finite-dimensional input space $[0,1]^d$ using deep neural networks (DNNs) with the rectified linear unit (ReLU) activation function.
 For simplicity, throughout this paper, the term ``classification" refers to ``binary classification" unless otherwise specified.

 We first describe the setting of classification.
 Throughout this paper, we consider $[0,1]^d$ as the input space and $\hkh{+1, -1}$ as the output space, where $+1$ and $-1$ denote the two classes.
 Note that choosing $[0,1]^d$ to be the input space does not entail any loss of generality, since any distribution supported on a bounded subset of $\mbR^d$ can be transformed to a distribution on $[0,1]^d$ via scaling and translation.
 Let $P$ be a probability measure on $[0,1]^d \times \{1,-1\}$, regarded as the joint distribution of the input and output data.
-For any function $f: [0,1]^d \to \mbR$, the map $\mr{sgn} \circ f$ takes inputs from $[0,1]^d$ to outputs in $\hkh{1, -1}$, where $\mr{sgn}(t)= $ is the sign function.
+For any function $f: [0,1]^d \to \mbR$, the map $\mr{sgn} \circ f$ takes inputs from $[0,1]^d$ to outputs in $\hkh{1, -1}$, where $\mr{sgn}(\cdot)$ is the sign function defined as $\mr{sgn}(t)=1$ if $t\geq 0$ and $\mr{sgn}(t)=-1$ otherwise.
 Thus, a natural way to evaluate the classification performance of a deterministic function $f$ is by measuring the probability that the induced map $\mr{sgn} \circ f$ makes an incorrect prediction.
-This leads to the definition of the 0-1 risk (or misclassification error) of $f$: The classification performance of $f$ can also be characterized by its excess 0-1 risk (or excess misclassification error), defined as where $\mc F_d := \hkh{\text{all measurable functions from $[0,1]^d$ to $\mb R$}}$.
+This leads to the definition of the 0-1 risk (or misclassification error) of $f$: The classification performance of $f$ can also be characterized by its excess 0-1 risk (or excess misclassification error), defined as $\mc{E}_P(f):=\rp(f)-\inf\limits_{g\in\mc F_d}\rp(g)$, where $\mc F_d$ is the set of all Borel measurable functions from $[0,1]^d$ to $\mb R$.
 The advantage of using $\mc{E}_P(\cdot)$ is that its minimum value is always zero, whereas the minimum of $\mc{R}_P(\cdot)$ depends on the distribution $P$.
-Therefore, $\mc{E}_P(\cdot)$ provides a unified criterion for assessing the classification capability of $f$ as the data distribution $P$ varies within the statistical model $\mc{H}$—that is, the class of all probability distributions satisfying the assumptions we impose on $P$.
+Therefore, $\mc{E}_P(\cdot)$ provides a unified criterion for assessing the classification capability of $f$ as the data distribution $P$ varies within the statistical model $\mc{H}$, that is, the family of distributions $P$ that satisfy the assumptions we impose.